KeplerGO/K2FootprintFiles/simbad/README.md

 # Simbad catalog of candidate K2 targets

-The file `K2-C9-C18-Simbad.xml.gz` in this directory is a VOTable that contains all the Simbad entries that lie on Silicon in Campaigns 9 through 18, which are the future Campaigns for which targets can still be requested.
+The file `K2-C9-C18-Simbad.xml.gz` in this directory is a VOTable that lists all the Simbad entries that lie on Silicon in Campaigns 9 through 18, i.e. for which pixel masks can be requested via calls for proposals or Director's Discretionary Time (DDT).

-*Notes:* the positions of Campaigns 14 through 18 are preliminary and likely to change, at which point these table will need to be updated.
+Beware that the positions of Campaigns 14 through 18 are preliminary at this point, and so is the catalog for these campaigns.

 ### Contents